Federal Work-Study (FWS)

 Students are required to pay the (FICA) FICA tax of 7.65% on FWS earnings under any of the following conditions:

-- during the summer if he/she is enrolled for less than 6 credits
+- during the summer if the student is enrolled for less than 6 credits

 - during the intersession (winter) period

-- if he/she works at an off-campus job site.
+- if the student works at an off-campus job site.

 The required FWS tax forms and instructions are available to download and print via the CCNY Student Employment website: https://ccny.studentemployment.ngwebsolutions.com